pcraig3/fed-notes/src/articles/2021-12-13-paperweight.md

 ## The way forward

-In the department, building cloud-centric applications was correctly understood to be a new technological paradigm about _speeding up_ development cycles and managing _less_ infrastructure.
+In the department, developing cloud-centric applications was correctly understood to be a new technological paradigm about _speeding up_ development cycles and managing _less_ infrastructure.
 However, accompanying changes to internal compliance were [a purely additive process](https://sboots.ca/2020/01/28/introducing-agile-to-large-organizations-is-a-subtractive-process-not-an-additive-one/) that _slowed down_ the team and created _more_ paperwork.

-Instead of adopting an attitude of ‘let’s see what makes sense for this application’, it was treated more like ‘let’s do everything we currently do, plus extra documentation now that we’re adding new technology.’
+Instead of adopting an attitude of ‘let’s see what makes sense for this application,’ it was treated more like ‘let’s do everything we currently do, plus extra documentation now that we’re adding new technology.’

-I’m not saying we shouldn’t have _any_ compliance processes — of course we need security reviews and internal documentation?
-But we need procedures that are _proportional_ to the outcomes, and that adapt to changing situations.
+I’m not saying we shouldn’t have _any_ compliance processes — of course we need security reviews and internal documentation of some kind.
+But above all we need procedures that are _proportional_ to the outcomes, and that adapt to changing situations.

 I am saying we should _not accept_ rapacious, unmanaged internal processes that consume ever more time and paper for smaller and smaller outcomes, that take the energy and enthusiasm of motivated teams and feed them into a woodchipper.

 Instead of adding ever more checks and imbalances to procedures created decades ago, we need to engage with the question of whether burying teams under reams of paper results in _any_ measurably better outcomes for Canadians.

-“But isn’t excessive paperwork just ‘how government works’?”, I hear you asking.
+“But isn’t excessive paperwork just ‘how government works?’”, I hear you asking.
 Well, it depends.
 Small, nimble teams with more autonomy and dramatically less overhead have become a norm in the UK, a larger government than ours.
 This is the same model used to successfully build and release COVID Alert — a much more complex, nationwide application.

 There _is_ a better way, we just aren’t using it.